Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 4 – Empirical Study on Counterparty Credit Risk.md

 ## 4.2 Data Description

-This section describes the dataset used in the empirical analysis, including the sample selection, data sources, variable definitions, and preprocessing procedures.
-The empirical study focuses on a representative sample of major U.S. banking institutions to ensure that the results reflect systemic characteristics of the banking sector rather than the idiosyncrasies of individual firms.
+The empirical analysis draws upon daily equity market data and quarterly balance sheet information for a sample of systemically important U.S. banking institutions observed between 2018 and 2024.
+The sample is intentionally restricted to major banks to ensure that the estimated risk metrics capture sector-wide dynamics rather than firm-specific idiosyncrasies that may not be representative of systemic counterparty credit risk.

 ### 4.2.1 Sample Selection

-The empirical analysis covers ten publicly listed U.S. banks: JPMorgan Chase (JPM), Bank of America (BAC), Citigroup (C), Capital One (COF), PNC Financial (PNC), Wells Fargo (WFC), M&T Bank (MTB), Fifth Third Bank (FITB), Truist Financial (TFC), and U.S. Bancorp (USB).
+The analysis covers ten publicly listed U.S. banks: JPMorgan Chase (JPM), Bank of America (BAC), Citigroup (C), Capital One (COF), PNC Financial (PNC), Wells Fargo (WFC), M&T Bank (MTB), Fifth Third Bank (FITB), Truist Financial (TFC), and U.S. Bancorp (USB).
 These institutions are selected on the basis of market capitalization, data availability, and their importance within the interbank and derivatives markets.
 Together, they represent a significant portion of total U.S. banking assets and form an appropriate sample for studying counterparty credit risk under the Basel III framework.

 The observation period spans from January 2018 to December 2024.
 This period is chosen to include both normal and stressed financial conditions, most notably the COVID-19-induced market disruptions in 2020, followed by subsequent recovery phases.
 The seven-year horizon allows for a comprehensive examination of how solvency indicators evolve under different macroeconomic environments.